 That the system to be changed is based on exploitation and extraction is not only a socio-economic reality, but also an opportunity for building political power to create these conditions: If everyone who is being exploited or disadvantaged in or by the current system recognises their struggle as a shared and political one, collective action becomes possible.

-Hence our most important tasks as activists are the following:
+Hence our most important tasks are the following:

 - Identify, understand and connect to the issues and grievances of marginalised as well as mainstream social groups.

 - Support and connect existing struggles to create a shared consciousness and thus the condition for collective action.